top of page

 Future Research

 Future research projects span all areas and methodologies of my research.
 Writing my chapter on Margolis Method and Stanislavski-based acting revealed the many connections and similarities between Margolis and Stanislavski.
-How each artist thinks about time/timing, dramatic action, physicality, and causality in performance are quite similar and offer fertile ground for future research and publications.
-I aim to share this work at Stanislavsky-focused research conferences.
+How each artist thinks about time/timing, dramatic action, physicality, and causality in performance are quite similar yet the connections and similarity between these two artists has gone unexplored.
+This offers fertile ground for future research and publications.
+I aim to share my findings at Stanislavsky-focused research conferences.
 My book project also revealed the lack of research in vulnerability studies by theatre scholars.
 “Vulnerability” is a term used frequently in acting classes and texts, yet it is rarely defined.
 Margolis Method offers a way to define vulnerability that safeguards the actor and I aim to expand vulnerability research in theatre through my research in Margolis Method.
 Also connected to my work in Margolis Method, Kym Longhi and I are looking at ways of advancing the vocal work of Margolis Method through my research in Lessac Kinesensics.
 Kinesensics offers concrete vocal vocabulary that Margolis Method is currently lacking.
 We see opportunities to advance research in both methodologies with this research.
-In the coming three years, I am hoping to secure a Fulbright award to continue my research of Noh and Asian performance traditions.
+In the coming three years, I am planning to apply for a Fulbright award to continue my research of Noh and Asian performance traditions.

 Future creative projects include adapting Beautiful, Useful, True into a solo production.
 The aim would then be to perform this at regional schools in collaboration with area organizations such as Blue Ridge Women in Agriculture.
 In early 2026, I will be part of the PREParation for Appalachian Research Experiences (PREPARE) Program, during which I will look for fellowship and grant opportunities to bring this to fruition.
 My research vision consists of strengthening the intersections between my four methodologies to create clearer and more effective ways to honor the whole person in performance and performance training and to create theatrical works advancing gender equity and social justice issues.